 A series of COVID-19 resources in a variety of languages and accessible formats are updated regularly at Sussex Health and Care Partnership.

-Public Health England have developed a range of resources in accessible formats.
-The materials are comprised of HTML, large print and braille versions of the core leaflets:
+Public Health England have developed a range of accessible resources.
+These include web pages, large print and braille versions of the core leaflets: